Texas H.B. 300 Training Course

 - Government agency personnel who come in contact with Texas patient records

-- Legal council and court reporters who come in contact with Texas patient records
+- Legal counsel and court reporters who come in contact with Texas patient records

 - Anyone who operates a computer or website that collects, stores, or interacts with PHI